Siebel System Administration Guide > Using the Siebel Server Manager Command-Line Interface >

 - Use a partial name with the % wildcard character to target the command to all of the Siebel Servers with names matching the pattern.
 Only patterns that start or end with the wildcard character are matched.
 Wildcards in the middle of the string are not matched.
 For example, the following command lists components for all of the Siebel Servers with a name beginning with WF:

 - Start srvrmgr using the /s or -s flag for frequent list operations.
 Parse the resulting data for each Siebel Server.
 Aggregate the list data for the enterprise externally to the srvrmgr process.
 This method improves performance by keeping srvrmgr from serializing the operations.

-- Specify only the columns with data that you are actually using with the show clause.
+- Use the show clause to specify only the columns with data that you are using.
 For more information about using the show clause, see List Command Configuration.

 - Use the /i or -i option to open a single long-running srvrmgr session and send it commands rather than using the /c or -c option.
 You can also execute commands conditionally from a script, by using the /i or -i option.

 - When using srvrmgr commands from a file or script, use the

 sleep command to configure wait periods (in seconds) before the next srvrmgr command.
 For example, after starting the Siebel Server, use the

 sleep command to wait until the Siebel Server and its component are running before issuing the next command.

 - Use the

 read command during an active srvrmgr session to dynamically input srvrmgr commands from a file.